Fluxitude/guidant/docs/migration-guide.md

 ---

-_This migration guide applies to Task Master v0.15.x and later.
+_This migration guide applies to Guidant v0.15.x and later.
 For older versions, please upgrade to the latest version first._